LamsyA/JIT-UNISWAP-V4-HOOK/README.md

 ### Calculation Logic

 The hook uses the current price via chainlink to determine swaps that are eligble for JIT rebalancing.

+### Error Handling
+The contract includes custom error handling for better gas efficiency:
+DepositMustBeGreaterThanZero: Raised when a deposit amount is zero.
+WithdrawalMustBeGreaterThanZero: Raised when a withdrawal amount is zero.
+InsufficientBalance: Raised when a user tries to withdraw more than their balance.

 ## License